-Chicken Little is based on a traditional folk story from South Sulawesi, illustrated by Katrina Langford and is available in over 30 languages!
+Chicken Little is based on a traditional folk story from South Sulawesi and illustrated by Katrina Langford.
+It is available in over 30 languages!

 These resources aim to provide East Timorese children with the tools to read and write in their own mother tongue, as well as in the official languages Portuguese and Tetun.

 The readers in Somali and in Somali and English aim to foster reading and literacy in Somali and English, and greater intercultural awareness of Somali as a language spoken in Melbourne, elsewhere in Australia and overseas.

 Polish is spoken in Poland (population approx. 38.5 Mio) and in the Polish diaspora.
 In Australia, over 50,000 people indicate that they speak Polish at home.
 One of them, Kasia Williams, has translated a selection of our readers into Polish.